tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.router.info()

-    Return the information on each instance.
+    Return information about each instance.

     :Return: